wantee/blog/_posts/2015-03-14-feature-extraction-for-asr-mfcc.markdown

 ## Cepstral Analysis

-Formants of a wave carry the identity of the sound. we'd like to extract the formants and a smooth curve connecting them, i.e. the *spectral envelope*, as shown in following figure {% comment %} FOR-LATEX (\autoref{fig:spectral-envelope}) {% endcomment %}(taken from [this slide](http://www.speech.cs.cmu.edu/11-492/slides/03_mfcc.pdf)),
+Formants of a wave carry the identity of the sound. we'd like to extract the formants and a smooth curve connecting them, i.e. the *spectral envelope*, as shown in following figure {{ 'fig:spectral-envelope' | latex:autoref }}(taken from [this slide](http://www.speech.cs.cmu.edu/11-492/slides/03_mfcc.pdf)),

 {% img center /assets/images/posts/spectral-envelope.png "fig:spectral-envelope" title:"Spectral Envelope" %}

 Cepstral analysis is a way to separate the envelope from the spectrum.
-As shown in the figure {% comment %} FOR-LATEX (\autoref{fig:cepstrum}) {% endcomment %}, if we consider the log spectrum as waveform, the frequency(quefrency) of spectral envelope is low, while that of spectral details is high.
+As shown in the figure {{ 'fig:cepstrum' | latex:autoref }}, if we consider the log spectrum as waveform, the frequency(quefrency) of spectral envelope is low, while that of spectral details is high.
 So we can filter the low frequency region to get envelope.

 {% img center /assets/images/posts/cepstrum.png "fig:cepstrum" title:"Cepstrum" %}